How to Become a Dental Assistant in Idaho Feature Image

 Certified Dental Assistant (CDA) Credential

-The Dental Assisting National Board (DANB) offers the CDA credential.
+The Dental Assisting National Board offers the CDA credential.
 To obtain it, you must pass three exams:

 1. General Chairside Assisting (GC)